Who should get a test

 The Ministry of Health has information on testing for those who work at our ports or managed isolation and quarantine.

-Testing for travellers leaving New Zealand
+Testing if you are leaving New Zealand

-Some countries require travellers to confirm a negative COVID-19 test before they leave New Zealand.
+Some countries need travellers to confirm a negative COVID-19 test before they leave New Zealand.
 You can check the requirements of the country you are travelling to, by contacting their local high commission, embassy or consulate in New Zealand.

 Testing data in New Zealand